fermyon/ai-examples/haiku-generator-ts/README.md

 # Haiku Generator

-This repository contains an pretrained Llama2 model that generates a haiku in the 5-7-5 format and a simple UI to interact with it.
+This repository contains a pre-trained Llama2 model that generates a haiku in the 5-7-5 format and a simple UI to interact with it.

-To download the pretrained model to generate haikus, please use the following commands:
+To download the pre-trained model to generate haikus, please use the following commands:

 ```bash
 $ git clone https://github.com/fermyon/ai-examples.git